Stereo I Kolorowo – Underground (Poland)

 Independent and subjective tests of audio devices.
-Reviews, descriptions and author's own thoughts!
+Reviews, descriptions and the author's personal thoughts!

 Cable diameter: 14.0 mm.
 Conductive conductors: 3 x 2.5 mm copper multi-conductor class 5.
 Resistance: 0.44 Ohms / meter.
 Weight: 1.2 kg / meter.
 Insulation: TI2 PVC.
 Coat: PVC type TM2.
 Main guard (AirGap): DERAY-PBFSP.
 Secondary cover (AirGap): DERAY-PBFSP.
 Outer sheath: CanuFlex PE-HB.
 Working temperature: from -40 ° C to + 70 ° C, Normal voltage: 300/500 Volts.
 Certificate: PN-EN 60228